 Students not in degree programs are also eligible to earn the certificate by enrolling as non-degree students, again providing that they meet the prerequisites of the courses needed for the certificate.
 Apply for admission to an academic department, indicating your intention to be classified as a part-time, certificate graduate student.
 See below for more information.

 The Graduate Certificate in Sustainable Agriculture requires a minimum of 9 graded credits.
-Two core courses provide 6 credits, and 3 credits must be earned from courses in relevant disciplines outside the student’s primary degree program.
-No more than 3 of the graded credits toward the certificate may be undergraduate credits.
+Two core courses provide 6 credits, and 3 credits must be earned in relevant disciplines outside the student’s primary degree program.
+No more than 3 of the graded credits toward the certificate may be undergraduate (300- and 400-level) credits.

 Scientific Breadth Component (3 credits)